karwler/VertiRead/README.md

 # VertiRead
 A simple comic reader for Linux and Windows.
 It's basically just an image viewer that shows all pictures in a directory/archive.
+Currently supported file formats are JPG, PNG, TIFF, WEBP and archives.

-Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive and all that come with those three.
+Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive and by extension libjpeg, libpng, libtiff, libwebp, FreeType and zlib.
-The minimum required Cmake version is 3.1.3 and your compiler needs to support at least C++11.
+The CMakeLists.txt is written for at least CMake 3.8.2 with Clang, GCC or MSVC which needs to support at least C++11.
-Note: When setting the output directory in Qt Creator, don’t name it ‘build’, cause it might mess up the executable’s location.
+You can create a Makefile for a debug build by running CMake with the "-DCMAKE_BUILD_TYPE=Debug" option.
+Otherwise it'll default to a release build.

 ## Linux
 All dependencies need to be installed manually.
-Installing the packages "libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libarchive-dev" should do the trick.
-(Assuming that all necessary dependencies for those are installed automatically in the process.)
+Installing the development packages for libsdl2 libsdl2-image libsdl2-ttf and libarchive should do the trick, assuming that all necessary dependencies are installed automatically.
-The default font is set to "Arial", so you probably need to install some kind of "ttf-ms-fonts" package.
+The default font is set to "Arial", so you probably need to install some kind of ttf-ms-fonts package.
-If you don't want to install any new fonts, you can just change the default font in the "src/prog/defaults.h" file.
+If you don't want to install any new fonts, you can change the default font in the "src/prog/defaults.h" file under "Default::font".
 Settings files are being saved in "~/.vertiread".

 There’s a pre-made launcher, which is copied to the build directory after compilation.